-The Biodemography Unit (DEM) is an interdisciplinary and international collaboration between researchers drawn from demography, epidemiology, medicine, biology, mathematics and statistics.
-The center conducts innovative research to discover the basic causes and key consequences of the age trajectories of survival, including also their policy implications.
+The Interdisciplinary Centre on Population Dynamics (CPOP) is a cross-faculty collaboration between researchers drawn from demography, public health, biology, mathematics, economics, political science and humanities .
+The center conducts innovative research to discover the basic causes and key consequences of changes in survival, longevity, and population aging, including also their policy implications.

 Read about the exciting research in the research clusters.